foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_python.rst

     - Python scripts **MUST** use ``.py`` as file extension, except for Waf build scripts which use ``wscript`` as file name.

-For example the valid file names for batch scripts are
+For example the valid file names for Python scripts are

 - ``hello.py``
 - ``my-script.py`` (**not recommended**, as the script is **not** importable)